bbauska/W3Cx-3of5/README.md

 <h3 id="ch5-6-3">5.6.3 &lt;meter&gt;</h3>
 <!------------------------------------------------------------------------------------------------>

-The <meter> element displays colored bars to represent numeric values.
+The &lt;meter&gt; element displays colored bars to represent numeric values.

 It can be useful to display a colored gauge to show disk usage, to highlight the relevance of a query result, or the fraction of a voting population that favours a particular candidate, etc. This element is often used with the <input type="range"> field as an instant feedback indicator.